bibek-bhusal03/portfolio-website/src/content/blog/ A Beginner’s Guide to Git.md

 In this blog, we've covered the basics you'll use every day.
 As you grow more comfortable with Git, you'll discover its advanced features, but mastering the essentials is a great first step.

 And we use **Github** to store our project with git repository.
 I'll be creating separate blog for that.
 So stay tuned for that.

+If you didn't understand git then I also have a video explaining it.
+[Video on git](https://youtu.be/4KUHSv7EZQM?si=PqXoNoDeSACtHbcQ)